About Brian Conners, Ph.D., BCBA

 Seton Hall University, South Orange, NJ

-- Doctorate of Philosophy in Higher Education, Leadership Management, and Policy with a Concentration in Education Research, Assessment, and Program Evaluation (In progress)
+- Doctorate of Philosophy in Higher Education, Leadership Management, and Policy with a Concentration in Education Research, Assessment, and Program Evaluation

 - Education Specialist in School Psychology